Yikf/process-bar/README.md

 ```

 ## How to use?
-process bar provide a shell for users, you can find it in `bin` director, more usage see:
+process bar provide a shell for users, you can find it in `bin` directory, more usage see:
 ```
 sh process-bar.sh -h
 ```